Reading Log Alternative to get kids reading at home

 Students raising their hand to tell how they feel about Sticky Note Reading.

-I asked what they liked about the notes as a Reading Log Alternative and they were not shy!
-“Reading Logs are boring!” they agreed.
 But the Sticky Notes?
 They loved getting to read with friends, sharing their favorite part with the class, and hearing their friends’ favorite parts!
 They even fessed up to paying more attention to their books while reading than they usually did!

 It turns out that knowing they were going to share aloud motivated them to want to find something interesting to share with the class!